 And that’s why the laurel wreath is considered a symbol of victory.
 It started to be used in the Ancient Olympic games and we are still doing it today in many award ceremonies.

 Beside this fun fact, I hope you learnt more about this great artist, Gian Lorenzo Bernini, who was really able to give life to a cold rock, creating an immortal masterpiece.
-Thanks for watching.
-Don’t miss the next episode because there is still a lot to discover and, if you can, please support this project on Patreon (check the link in the description).
+Thanks for reading.
+Don’t miss the next episode because there is still a lot to discover and, if you can, please support this project on Patreon.
 Ciao!